A worldwide poetry journey | CGTN rings in 2024 with global livestream

 Advertising

-A worldwide poetry journey: CGTN rings in 2024 with global livestream As we bid farewell to 2023 and greet 2024, CGTN is launching a 24-hour, non-stop "Read a Poem" livestreaming event in seven cities worldwide ...
+A worldwide poetry journey: CGTN rings in 2024 with global livestream BEIJING, Dec.
+29, 2023 /PRNewswire/ — As we bid farewell to 2023 and greet 2024, CGTN is launching a 24-hour, non-stop “Read a Poem” livestreaming event in seven cities worldwide on Sunday to ring in ...
 Indian Star Award Of The Year 2023 by Cherry Book Awards Indian Star Award Of The Year by Cherry Book Awards (phase 1) marked the felicitation of top talents in the fields of Literature and Sports.
 From top Indian novel writers to international poetry by ...

 worldwide poetryVideo su : worldwide poetry